xavierchow/myblog/source/_posts/docker-redis-sentinel.md

 ### Last piece
-Remember the diagram with 4 box in one IP, the `EXTERNAL_HOST` is the IP of host, apparently `localhost` won't work here.
+Remember the diagram with 4 boxes in one IP, the `EXTERNAL_HOST` is the IP of the host, apparently `localhost` won't work here.
 Here I craft a script to start the dockers instead of `docker-compose up`, the main difference is that I feed the IP to the environment variable.
 ```sh
 #!/bin/bash